rug-cit-hpc/league-of-robots/roles/logs_server/README.md

-# Rsyslog SERVER ansible role
+# Remote logs SERVER ansible role

 ## I. Overview
 This playbook is a (first) half of ansible rsyslog server role.
-It is independant of a second half (the client) role.
+It is independent of a second half (the client) role.

 ## II.
 Prerequisites

-The playbook expects that there are one or more servers defined in static inventory list, under group called `rsyslog`.
-It will configure CA and deploy `/etc/rsyslog.conf` file.
+The playbook expects that there are one or more servers defined in a static inventory list, under group named `rsyslog`.
+It configures CA and deploys it on server in `/etc/rsyslog.conf` file.
 It expects
  - preconfigured (for now only) Centos 7 server
  - preinstalled firewall service (or installs if run via `single_group_playbook`)